SpeedyWeather/.github/profile/README.md

 ## Documentation

-- [SpeedyWeatherDocumentation](https://github.com/SpeedyWeather/SpeedyWeather.jl), the repository where the [SpeedyWeather documentation](https://speedyweather.github.io/SpeedyWeatherDocumentation/dev/) (<- read here) is hosted
+- [SpeedyWeatherDocumentation](https://github.com/SpeedyWeather/SpeedyWeatherDocumentation), the repository where the [SpeedyWeather documentation](https://speedyweather.github.io) is hosted